If you want to legally avoid taxes on your cryptocurrency investments in Canada, you have the option to buy and invest crypto in your TFSA.

 Hive Blockchain | CVE: HIVE | Blockchain |

 If you want to explore more crypto related stocks, Bitcoin Treasuries tracks all publicly traded companies that hold Bitcoin on their balance sheet.
 This list is constantly growing as Bitcoin adoption continues.
-You can also visit our own Crypto Stocks & ETFs page.

 Pros & Cons of Crypto in Your TFSA